ziejd2/BNW/README.md

 This contains the code for the Bayesian Network Webserver (BNW).

 The master branch will be the stable version of the code for running with GeneNetwork.
-The BNW website is compbio.uthsc.edu/BNW, which currently redirects to BNW_1.3.
+The BNW website is compbio.uthsc.edu/BNW; the GeneNetwork version is at: bnw.genenetwork.org.

 There are a couple of files in the info_files directory that provide descriptions of the BNW code and other information.